fehmi/simply.js/docs/vue.md

     <some-other-component />
   </div>
   ```
-- Docsify will not mount an existing Vue instance or an element that contains an existing Vue instance.
+- Docsify will not mount an existing Vue instance or an element that already contains a Vue instance.
 - Docsify will automatically destroy/unmount all Vue instances it creates before each page load.